 Supportive slippers with robust arch support and ample cushioning are essential for relief.
 The arch support helps to reduce the strain on the plantar fascia, while a cushioned, shock-absorbing sole softens the impact of each step.
 Aetrex helps to provide consistent plantar fasciitis relief by designing slippers that stabilize and align your feet, easing the tension that causes so much discomfort.

-Supporting Flat Feet and High Arches
+The Right Support for Flat Feet or High Arches

 Foot type plays a huge role in your overall comfort, and both flat feet and high arches come with their own unique challenges.
 People with flat feet often experience over-pronation, where the foot rolls inward, leading to strain on the ankles, knees, and back.
 Those with high arches may find that pressure isn't distributed evenly, causing pain in the heel and ball of the foot.